 The Foundation has the support of millions of Canadians across the country.
 With the help of our donors, partners, corporate sponsors, volunteers, and staff, the Foundation has raised substantial funds for the cause.

 The majority of the money raised for a future without breast cancer comes from special events such as the Canadian Breast Cancer Foundation CIBC Run for the Cure.
-The CIBC Run for the Cure accounts for 57% of our revenues.
+The CIBC Run for the Cure accounts for 59% of our revenues.
 The Foundation is also supported by corporate sponsorships, individual donations, cause-related marketing and other special events.

 To view our most recent audited financial statements, select the year below:

-The Foundation awards grants every year through a process guided by four principles: rigour, accountability, fairness, and transparency.
+The Foundation awards grants every year through a process guided by four principles: rigour, accountability, fairness and transparency.

-A panel of unbiased experts recruited from across North America review eligible funding proposals to ensure that donor dollars will have maximum impact.
+A panel of unbiased experts recruited from across North America reviews eligible funding proposals to ensure that donor dollars will have maximum impact.
 Initiatives that are well-planned, highly relevant and have the potential to make a meaningful difference are recommended for funding.

-Our Cost of Fundraising
+Our Cost of Fundraising and Administration

-Canadian Breast Cancer Foundation is dedicated to finding the optimal balance between dollars invested in grants and other cause-related work, and dollars spent on fundraising and other necessary expenditures.
+The Canadian Breast Cancer Foundation is dedicated to finding the optimal balance between dollars invested in grants and other cause-related work, and dollars spent on fundraising and other necessary expenditures.
 Our goal is to maximize our cause-related spending.